caltechlibrary/CL-web-components/about.md

 About this software
 ===================

-## CL-web-components 0.0.8
+## CL-web-components 0.0.9

-Added a new &#x60;&lt;input-agent-list&gt;&lt;/input-agent-list&gt;&#x60; web component.
-This allows you to use a textarea containing a list of agents (people and organizations) to be presented as a friendly editing element while preserving the textarea with JSON as a fallback.
+Fix a bug in my regex for validating the ORCID element of a person agent input for the new &#x60;&lt;input-agent-list&gt;&lt;/input-agent-list&gt;&#x60; web component.

 ### Authors